 Diane is a tireless advocate for youth with difficult life circumstances.
 She has been intensely involved with orphaned youth since her first trip to Romania in 2001.
 She and her husband Tom have one son who is adopted from Romania, and two daughters.
-Diane has a Masters degree in developmental psychology, and a background in public preschool education and non-profit administration.
+Diane has a Masters degree in developmental psychology, holds a certificate in Traumatic Stress Studies from the JRI Trauma Center in Boston and is a TBRI Practitioner (The Karyn Purvis Institute of Child Development at Texas Christian University).
+She has a background in public preschool education and non-profit administration.
 She once stayed awake during an all-night youth meeting with Romanian youth, only to fall asleep the next day mid-sentence in a room full of people.

 Melanie and her husband Scott have four children, one of whom is adopted from Romania.
 Being adopted herself has created unique opportunities for connection with abandoned youth.
-She has a Masters degree in education and a background in inner-city elementary education and community development among the poor.
+She has a Masters degree in education, holds a certificate in Traumatic Stress Studies from the JRI Trauma Center in Boston and is a TBRI Practitioner (The Karyn Purvis Institute of Child Development at Texas Christian University).
+She has a background in inner-city elementary education and community development among the poor.
 She has been an advocate for trauma-informed care in the schools, families, and institutions.
 She once spent an entire summer camping in a friend’s front yard to facilitate bonding with her adopted son . . . and has never taken electricity or flush toilets for granted since!

 Growing up, Leann spent her summers in Romania.
 Like many of the youth on our camp teams, she formed long-lasting, healing bonds with the orphans who were her peers.
-In addition to working for Mercy Ministries, Leann is the Education Director with Evergreen Players, a local non-profit theater company.
+In addition to working for Mercy Ministries, Leann is the Education Director with Evergreen Players, a local non-profit theater company, and the owner of a local speciality bakery, Ty’s Treats.
 She is the mother of one very active toddler.
 Leann has used her theater background to perform years of sketchy skits (involving disgusting food, body noises, and other things that delight campers).
 Not sure if any of the incriminating video tapes survive!

 Our Board of Directors